-A lavish ball at the Capulet home.
-Disguised by masks, Romeo, Mercutio and Benvolio slip unannounced into the ball.
-When Romeo sees Juliet, he is immediately lovestruck.
-Taking advantage of the fact that Tybalt takes Paris away from Juliet, Romeo approaches her.
+Ball at the Capulet's house.
+Romeo and his friends enter the hall.
+Romeo is amazed by Juliet's beauty.
+Taking advantage of the fact that Tybalt takes Paris away from Juliet, Romeo approaches the girl.
 He does not hide his delight and admiration.
-Romeo's accidentally dropped mask reveals his face to Juliet's gaze.
+Romeo's mask accidentally falls, revealing his face to Juliet's gaze.
 But Romeo is recognized by Tybalt and, fearing possible complications, hurries to leave the house.
 Juliet is still under the impression of meeting Romeo.
 Who is this beautiful young man?
-Moonlit night.
-Romeo appears.

 Romeo must say goodbye to Juliet.
-He is banished from Verona.
-The morning sun breaks into the room.
-The nurse tries in vain to comfort Juliet.
-Parents appear.
-Paris is with them.
-Juliet learns about her wedding, listens to the groom’s confessions, but resolutely refuses to submit to the will of her parents.
-After Paris leaves, a hail of reproaches falls on her.
-The will of the Capulet is adamant.
+He is expelled from Verona.
+The morning rays of the sun burst into the room.
+The Nurse tries in vain to comfort Juliet.
+Parents and Paris appear.
+Juliet learns about her wedding, listens to the confessions of the groom, but resolutely refuses to obey the will of her parents.
+After the departure of Paris, a hail of reproaches falls on the girl.
+The will of the Capulets is unshakable.
 Juliet is desperate.
-She decides to consult with Friar Laurence.
-Amazed by the girl's boundless love for Romeo, the father gives her a potion: after drinking it, Juliet will fall into a dream, everyone will think that she is dead, and her body will be carried in an open - according to custom - coffin to the ancient crypt of the Capulet.
-Meanwhile Friar Laurence will notify Romeo, who is hiding in Mantua.
-The young man will immediately return to Verona, find Juliet awake and take with him to Mantua, where they will have unclouded days of happiness.
+She decides to consult Father Lorenzo.
+Conquered by the girl's boundless love for Romeo, the father gives her a potion: after drinking it, Juliet will fall asleep, everyone will decide that she has died, and her body in an open - according to custom - coffin will be taken to the ancient Capulet crypt.
+Romeo will immediately return to Verona, find Juliet awake, and unclouded days of happiness will come for them.
 Returning home, Juliet pretends to submit to the will of her parents.
 After drinking the potion, she falls asleep.
-Her parents come, the Nurse throws back the curtains by the bed, and everyone freezes in horror: Juliet is dead… Romeo hurries to Verona.
+Her parents come, the Nurse throws back the canopy by the bed, and everyone freezes in horror: Juliet is dead…